Capacity Planning

 - Row width — wide rows with large TEXT or BLOB columns take longer to parse and write to the index

-- Network latency — relevant if the agent connects to the source MySQL over a network (not localhost) or through an SSH tunnel
+- Network latency — relevant if dbtrail connects to the source MySQL over a network (not localhost) or through an SSH tunnel

-- Index DB write performance — gp3 EBS volumes with baseline 3,000 IOPS handle typical workloads easily; extremely write-heavy servers may benefit from provisioned IOPS
+- Index DB write performance — SSD-backed storage handles typical workloads easily; extremely write-heavy servers may benefit from faster disks or provisioned IOPS

 Under typical OLTP workloads (hundreds to low thousands of writes per second), expect sub-second lag.
 High-throughput batch operations may temporarily increase lag, which recovers once the burst subsides.